xmojmr/component.io/README.md

 Payload ignored.
 Triggers cache update of the crawler.json dataset from the <http://component-crawler.herokuapp.com/> server

 ### Changelog
+- Release 1.0.2
+ - code moved from vanilla JavaScript to TypeScript
 - Release 1.0.1
  - bugfixes and small usability improvements
 - Release 1.0.0